 A temporary exhibition through April 29th of this year includes twenty-four African Animal Sculptures created by the Art Collective in Nairobi, Kenya.
 African artists trained in all forms of art by Moses Ochieng.
 Animals throughout the garden described in detail through interpretive exhibits.

 Edible fruit from Brazil, tropical plants from Asia, a Dragon Tree that originates from India whose root looks like a Dragon’s tail.
 Royal Palms native to Florida, Cuba and Honduras.
-The palms grow to one hundred feet and are the tallest in the world.
+The palms grow to one hundred feet that are the tallest in the world.

 Stickwork Sculpture named The “Royals” by Patrick Dougherty a world-renowned artist who takes trees and twigs and transforms them into art.
 The “Tower” a prism made of clear glass bulbs and rods by Hans Godo Fräbel, a glass sculptor.
 I’ve named a few but over ten permanent landscapes are in the garden.